What’s a Zogblog?

 What’s a Zog?

 In his first job, Zack played the title role in the 1992 film Lorenzo's Oil; he started his writing career at age 14 as video game reviewer for Boys’ Life.
 Zack graduated Yale in 2007 with an American Studies degree and joined Forbes, where he penned over 1,000 stories, including a dozen-plus covers on subjects from Kanye West to Katy Perry to Richard Branson.
 His work has spanned everything from hedge fund schemes to the Wu-Tang Clan's secret album, pioneering Forbes’ hip-hop coverage and helping launch the 30 Under 30 franchise along the way.
-He lives in New York with his wife, cats and too many bobblehead dolls.
+He lives in New York with his wife, daughter, cats and too many bobblehead dolls.